Instructions for Form 8802 (10/2024)

 Form 6166 and any related correspondence can be mailed to you or to a third party appointee.
 If you provide an address on line 3a, it will be used for all mail correspondence relating to your Form 6166 request.
 If you do not indicate a mailing address on line 3a, the IRS will mail Form 6166 to the address on line 2.
 If the mailing address entered on line 3a is for a third party appointee, you must provide written authorization on line 3b for the IRS to release the certification to the third party.

-Mailing Form 6166 to A Foreign Address
+Mailing Form 6166 to a Foreign Address

 Form 6166, U.S. Residency Certification, can be mailed to a foreign address if the address is listed on the Form 8802.
 If you want a certificate to be mailed to a foreign country by express courier, you must provide a DHL prepaid label and envelope/box.
-If you want domestic express delivery, you must provide a UPS or FEDEX prepaid label and envelope/box.

-Please note, the carriers require you to provide a pick-up address and a phone number on the pre-paid shipping label.
+Carriers require you to provide a pick-up address and a phone number on the pre-paid shipping label.
 The pick-up address and phone number is

 Internal Revenue Service